 What do the young people do on NCS?

 NCS comprises of three phases, the ADVENTURE residential phase where you get to stay away from home with friends at an outdoor activity centre.
-The SKILLS phase working on life skills that make for a killer CV.
-Finishing with the MAKE A DIFFERENCE phase were the groups go out into the local community to make their mark.
+The DISCOVERY phase working on life skills that make for a killer CV.
+Finishing with the SOCIAL ACTION phase were the groups go out into the local community to make their mark.

 On the autumn and spring programmes the ADVENTURE phase takes place Friday evening to Monday afternoon.
-The SKILLS phase takes place during the day Tuesday, Wednesday & Thursday.
-MAKE A DIFFERENCE phase takes place on Friday and up to four additional Saturdays.
+The DISCOVERY phase takes place during the day Tuesday, Wednesday & Thursday.
+SOCIAL ACTION phase takes place on Friday and up to four additional Saturdays.

-The summer programmes take place over a four consecutive week period (Monday to Friday's).
+The summer programmes take place over a four consecutive week period (Monday to Friday).
 The ADVENTURE phase is a week long residential at an outdoor activity centre.
-The SKILLS phase is a second week long residential taking place at a University campus.
-The final two weeks are all about MAKE A DIFFERENCE, this take place back in your local area and is non-residential.
+The DISCOVERY phase is a second week long residential taking place at a University campus.
+The final two weeks of SOCIAL ACTION are all about making a difference, this phase takes place back in your local area and is non-residential.

-Activities and programme timetable can vary, participants will be sent more information about what takes place during each part of the programme before their start date.
+Activities and programme timetables can vary, participants will be sent more information about what takes place during each part of the programme before their start date.